 PSMF diet in bodybuilding

-- McDonald’s recommended protein intake ranges from 2.2 g/kg LBM to 4.4 g/kg LBM depending on context (i.e. much higher than the weight loss clinic).
+- McDonald’s recommended protein intake ranges from 2.2 g/kg LBM to 4.4 g/kg LBM depending on the context.

 - Unlimited green leafy fibrous veggies are encouraged as they are filling and provide micronutrients with minimal calories.

-- A severely energy restricted PSMF is typically not a long-term proposition due to the risk of nutrient deficiencies with a severe energy deficit.
+- A severely energy-restricted PSMF is typically not a long-term undertaking due to the risk of nutrient deficiencies with a severe energy deficit.
 Nutrient density becomes even more important when your calories are restricted.

-If you are active and/or doing resistance training, you will have greater requirements for protein.
-As shown in the chart below from a review paper by Stuart Phillips, lean muscle mass is best preserved when we have at least 2.6g/kg total body weight where there is an aggressive deficit (e.g. 35%).
+If you are active and/or doing resistance training, you will have a greater requirement for protein.
+As shown in the chart below from a review paper by Stuart Phillips, lean muscle mass is best preserved when we have at least 2.6 g/kg total body weight where there is an aggressive deficit (e.g. 35%).
 However, a lower protein intake of 1.5 g/kg body weight seems to be adequate where we have a more moderate deficit.